-Olympia House provides multiple strategies to help you cope with PAWS including alumni groups, case management services, vocational programs, and tune-ups, where you can stay at Olympia House free of charge post-treatment.
+Olympia House provides multiple strategies to help you cope with PAWS including alumni groups, case management services, and tune-ups, where you can stay at Olympia House free of charge post-treatment.
 We have discovered that offering these unique options after substance abuse treatment ensures a high rate of success among our clients and residents.

 Medication Assisted Treatment (MAT) during Detox